PAPER CUT

 Electric bass and Vibraphone: m.
 96, please add a tie into 96 to a half note, to match the rest of the band.

-In an adorable video from Saudi Arabia, made by band director Brian White's students in March 2014
+made by band director Brian White's students in March 2014

-at the Saudi Aramco Schools, the students promise Alex that they won't rush the paper playing at bars 20 and 28!
+that they won't rush the paper playing at bars 20 and 28!

-Alex addressing the audience at the Friday Harbor, WA premiere, 5/25/10.
+at the Friday Harbor, WA premiere, 5/25/10.

-Enjoy a conversation between Alex and conductor Kelly Watkins, prior to the Lesbian & Gay Big Apple Corps performance of PAPER CUT at Symphony Space in New York City
+Enjoy a conversation between Alex and conductor Kelly Watkins, prior to the Lesbian & Gay Big Apple Corps (now the Queer Big Apple Corps) performance of PAPER CUT at Symphony Space in New York City |

 Alex has written an extensive two-part article about electroacoustic band music and the uses of multimedia in the concert world.
 The essay, titled The e-Frontier: Music, Multimedia, Education, and Audiences in the Digital World echoes the presentations she has given at the 2013 Midwest Clinic, the 2014 TMEA convention, and countless other seminars, and appears in the June and September 2014 issues of the magazine of the World Association for Symphonic Bands and Ensembles, WASBE World.
 The pdf is offered here with the very kind permission of the organization.

 At the December 2017 Midwest Clinic in Chicago, Alex spoke with Sean Smith, the Assistant Director of Athletic Bands at the University of Illinois and the producer of its One More Time podcast series.
-The show focuses on women in the band world and features Alex describing how she came up with the idea for PAPER CUT (and proving that women are just as equally capable as men at suffering from writer's block!)
+The show focuses on women in the band world and features Alex describing how she came up with the idea for PAPER CUT (and proving that women are just as equally capable as men at suffering from writer's block!) |

 The link to the full show, beginning with interviews with Carol Berthold, Dr. Courtney Snyder, Dr. Andrea Brown, Prof. Paula Crider, and Dr. Emily Threinen, is HERE.

-You can listen to Alex's segment about PAPER CUT, HERE.
+You can listen to Alex's segment about PAPER CUT, HERE. |

-In a September 2018 podcast with Britt Burns for The Indie Classical Podcast, Alex describes how she stumbled upon the idea of playing paper in PAPER CUT
+In a September 2018 podcast with Britt Burns for The Indie Classical Podcast, Alex describes how she stumbled upon the idea of playing paper in PAPER CUT:

 "It means a lot to me to not only teach music, but to also teach values that I think are important.
 Your piece, PAPER CUT, has honestly been one of my favorites in my four years of teaching.